Search

 Director of Media Development at the Coimisiún na Meán (CNaM), Ireland

 Stephanie Comey was re-elected as EPRA Vice-Chairperson at the 57th EPRA Meeting on 1st June 2023.
-Stephanie is also in charge of the EPRA "AI and Regulators Roundtables".
+From 2021 to March 2024 Stephanie was in charge of the EPRA "AI and Regulators Roundtables".
+From March 2024, she has been leading EMIL, EPRA's Media and Information Taskforce.

 Stephanie joined the Authority (formerly the Broadcasting Authority of Ireland) in 2003 and has since worked across a number of broadcasting policy development and regulatory areas.
 Currently, she has responsibility for Media Literacy, Gender and Diversity and Sectoral Development.